aaditya09/petclinic-app/README.md

 STEPS:

 1).
-Add config repo and define app.yaml and infra.yaml
+Add config repo and define app.yaml and infra.yaml (which checks for any content change in the yamls and apply changes) 2).
+Define app.yaml
-2).
+3).
+Define infra.yaml
+4).
+Apply cluster/infra.yaml
+5).